adasq/dropbox-v2-api/EXAMPLES.md

 ### files/download_zip ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-download_zip))
 Download a folder from the user's Dropbox, as a zip file.
-The folder must be less than 1 GB in size and have fewer than 10,000 total files.
+The folder must be less than 20 GB in size and have fewer than 10,000 total files.
 The input cannot be a single file.
+Any single file must be less than 4GB in size.

 ```js
 const stream = dropbox({